-Select 4 courses towards your minor study area:
+Select 4 courses (48 units) towards your minor study area:

 *The number of elective courses may vary depending on the minor chosen.

-Select 6 courses towards your major study area:
+Select 6 courses (72 units) towards your major study area:

 *The number of elective courses may vary depending on the major chosen.

-The Bachelor of Regional and Urban Planning (Honours) may be awarded with Honours.
+The Bachelor Urban Design and Town Planning (Honours) may be awarded with Honours.
 The class of honours to be awarded is dependent upon:

 - The student receiving at least 60% in ENP470 Planning Project course.